 No. It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 For prevention against influenza, vaccinated individuals should maintain good personal and environmental hygiene practices, balanced diet, regular exercise, adequate rest and no smoking.

-Since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection, it is advised to get vaccinated at least two weeks before the start of influenza season.
-The main influenza season in Hong Kong in the past were the winter season in general, which usually started in January.
-However, if seasonal influenza vaccination is not received before the winter influenza season, it can still be received as soon as possible.
+Since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection, it is advised to get vaccinated at least two weeks before the arrival of winter influenza season, which usually begin in January in Hong Kong.
+However, even if seasonal influenza vaccination is not received before the winter influenza season, it can still be received as soon as possible.

 According to the World Health Organization, when the vaccine strains closely match the circulating influenza viruses, efficacy of inactivated influenza vaccine (IIV) in individuals younger than 65 years of age typically range from 70% to 90%.
 For live attenuated influenza vaccine (LAIV), overseas studies and clinical experience had generally indicated LAIV provides comparable protection against influenza to that afforded by IIV.
-According to data from the United Kingdom, where LAIV has been extensively in use among children aged 2-17 years, the adjusted vaccine effectiveness of LAIV against medically-attended laboratory confirmed influenza among children and adolescents aged 2-17 years was 90% against influenza A(H1N1)pdm09 and 61% against influenza B for the 2017/18 season.
+According to data from the United Kingdom, where LAIV has been extensively in use among children aged 2-17 years, the adjusted vaccine effectiveness of LAIV against medically-attended laboratory confirmed influenza among children and adolescents aged 2-17 years for influenza A(H1N1)pdm09 was 90% in the 2017-18 season and 50% in the 2018-19 season.

 Yes.
 The circulating seasonal influenza strains may change from time to time.
 In accordance with the circulating strains, the seasonal influenza vaccine composition is updated every year to enhance protection.
 The immunity built up in a vaccinated person in the prior season will decrease over time and may become too low to provide protection in the next season.
-In addition, the vaccine compositions of 2019-20 seasonal influenza vaccine are different from those in 2018-19 season.
+In addition, the vaccine compositions of the 2020-21 seasonal influenza vaccine are different from those in 2019-20 season.

-To ensure adequate immunity against seasonal influenza, children under 9 years old who have never received any seasonal influenza vaccine are recommended to be given 2 doses of seasonal influenza vaccine with a minimum interval of 4 weeks in the 2020-21 season.
-Children below 9 years, those who have received any seasonal influenza vaccine before are recommended to receive one dose of SIV in the 2020-21 season.
+To ensure adequate immunity against seasonal influenza, children under 9 years of age who have never received any seasonal influenza vaccination before are recommended to receive 2 doses of SIV with a minimum interval of 4 weeks in the 2020-21 season.
+Children below 9 years of age who have received at least one dose of SIV before are recommended to receive one dose of SIV in the 2020-21 season.
 For persons aged 9 years or above, only one dose of SIV is required in each influenza season.

 No, the first and second doses do not have to be the same type.
 However, the two doses should be separated by at least 4 weeks.

 Inactivated influenza vaccine (IIV) does not interfere with the effectiveness of other vaccines.
-It can be given at the same time or at different time with either inactivated vaccine (e.g. Hepatitis B vaccine) or live vaccine (e.g. Measles, mumps and rubella vaccine).
+It can be given at the same time or at any time before or after other inactivated vaccine (e.g. Hepatitis B vaccine) or live vaccine (e.g. Measles, mumps and rubella vaccine).
 Different vaccines should be given at different injection sites if IIV and other vaccines are given at the same time.
 For individuals receiving live attenuated influenza vaccine, other live vaccines not administered on the same day should be administered at least four weeks apart.